3 May 1917 Lieutenant Robert Grierson Combe VC

 On 3 May 1917, south of Acheville and north of Fresnoy, steadying and leading his company under heavy fire he reached his objective with just five men remaining.
 He proceeded to bomb the enemy causing heavy casualties, and by collecting small bands of men succeeded in capturing the objective, together with 80 prisoners.
 He repeatedly charged the enemy but was killed by a sniper.

-His grave was lost when the cemetery was overrun during subsequent fighting.
+His grave was lost during subsequent fighting.
 His name is inscribed on the Canadian National Vimy Memorial.

 A lake in Northern Saskatchewan was named in his honour.